Queenzie-11/Repo-1/README.md

 Its better to do things in person, rather than just mugging up tutorials.
 A combination of both will take you to the horizons of your highest potential.

-So yes, This Repo-1 will lwt you do things in person.
+So yes, This Repo-1 will let you do things in person.
 And Git is not something you'll understand while just seeing someone else do the changes.
 The most easiest way to learn it?
 Is to do it yourself,
 Fast and Steady.